quanteda/quanteda/README.md

 gfortran to build).
 If you are still getting errors related to gfortran, follow the fixes [here](https://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks--lgfortran-and--lquadmath-error/).

+## The **quanteda** family of packages

+As of v3.0, we have continued our trend of splitting **quanteda** into modular packages.
+These are now the following:

+  - **quanteda**: contains all of the core natural language processing and textual data management functions
+  - **quanteda.textmodels**: contains all of the text models and supporting functions, namely the `textmodel_*()` functions.
+This was split from the main package with the v2 release
+  - **quanteda.textstats**: statistics for textual data, namely the `textstat_*()` functions, split with the v3 release
+  - **quanteda.textplots**: plots for textual data, namely the `textplot_*()` functions, split with the v3 release

+We are working on additional package releases, available in the meantime from our GitHub pages:

+  - **quanteda.sentiment**: Functions and lexicons for sentiment analysis using dictionaries
+  - **quanteda.tidy**: Extensions for manipulating document variables in core **quanteda** objects using your favourite **tidyverse** functions

+and more to come.

 ## How to Use